Agile Product Management: Definition, Best Practices, & Examples

 Calm increases user retention

-The Calm app had a “Daily Reminder” feature that allowed users to set a reminder for their daily meditation session, but less than 1% of users discovered it.
+The app had a “Daily Reminder” feature that allowed users to set a reminder for their daily meditation session, but less than 1% of users discovered it.

 The product team used Amplitude’s behavioral cohorting capabilities to compare the retention of users that used daily reminders vs those who did not.
 Results revealed there was a 3x boost in retention among users who frequently used Daily Reminders.